eyaler/leader-line/README.md

 (The code above uses [AnimEvent](https://github.com/anseki/anim-event) for a better performance.)

+Alternatively, setting the `.leader-line-container` class on a container of attached elements will position LeaderLine elements relative to the container and move with its elements (added by Eyal Gruss)

 If you want to disable the fixing the position automatically, set `LeaderLine.positionByWindowResize` to `false`.

 ### `remove`